giacomini/esc15/architecture/perf.markdown

 Recompile with<br>
 -O3  (aggressive optimization and vectorization)<br>
 -Ofast (allow reordering of math operation)<br>
-Add –funroll-loops (force loop unrolling)
+Add -ffunroll-loops (force loop unrolling)

 Change the product in a division